-Here are a few signs to look for to make sure your roof is ready to literally carry the load of winter.
+Winter is rough on houses, particularly here in the Peace Region, and we ask a lot from our roofs during this time of year.
+Here are some signs to look for to ensure your roof is ready to literally carry the load of winter.

-1. Missing Shingles
+- Missing Shingles

-2. Damaged Shingles
+- Damaged Shingles

-3. Staining On Fascia or Siding
+- Staining On Fascia or Siding

+Staining on fascia or siding is likely the sign of another, bigger problem: an already formed leak in your roof.
 If you’re noticing discoloration or obvious water stains, it’s best to call a professional.
-These pros can assess the area and determine where the water is coming from and whether or not it’s cause for concern.
+Our experts can assess the area and determine where the water is coming from and whether it’s cause for concern.

-4. Clogged Eavestroughs or Gutters
+- Clogged Eavestroughs or Gutters

-How To Help Prep Your Roof
+How To Prep Your Roof

 For those do-it-yourselfers out there, we do have a few recommended actions to help prepare your roof for the rough winter ahead.

-- Ensure your eavestroughs are clear: This will eliminate potential issues with your gutter system.
+Ensure your eavestroughs are clear: This will eliminate potential issues with your gutter system.
 Eavestrough cleanings can be completed on your own or through a certified professional.

-- Clean your roof of all debris: Besides looking cleaner, this prevents that debris from building up under mounds of snow.
+Clean your roof of all debris: Besides looking cleaner, this prevents that debris from building up under mounds of snow.
 It also ensures leaves and sticks don’t drift into your gutter system.

-- Make sure your roof is properly ventilated: Improper ventilation leads to a shorter shingle life.
+Make sure your roof is properly ventilated: Improper ventilation leads to a shorter shingle life.
 Your eaves or roofs should have vents on them.
 If they don’t – and you’re unsure if your roof is vented properly – call a professional.

 What To Do If Your Roof Isn’t Ready For Winter